 While both of these all-around barbells are similar in fashion, we found some glaring differences during our time with each.
-Let’s take a closer look at what those differences are — from the coating of each, the price, and how strong these barbells are.
+Let’s take a closer look at what those differences are — from the coating to the price and strength.

 Stainless Steel vs. Black Zinc

 The Gunner only comes in a black zinc finish on the shaft with the choice of either black or regular zinc loading sleeves.
 We love the look of a black zinc barbell, but in terms of resistance from corrosion, it doesn’t really compare to a stainless steel bar.
-So it may be more ideal for anyone who has their gym in a climate controlled environment, since you may not have to worry about cleaning it as frequently.
-Because of the zinc coating, the knurling may also not be as “grippy” as the Ohio, but it still provides a solid grip.
+So similar to the additional Ohio Bar options, the Gunner may be more ideal for those who aren’t stashing their gear in a humid room since you likely won’t find yourself cleaning it as frequently.
+Because of the zinc coating, the knurling may also not be as “grippy” as the Ohio, but it still provides a solid grip in our opinion.